MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Return value

 Returns an output iterator where elements have been copied to.
-It is the same as the returned value of the *`dest`* parameter.
+It's the same as the returned value of the *`dest`* parameter.

 ### Remarks